ausdebating/constitution/constitution.rst

    #. dies, or
    #. ceases to be a member of the Association, or
    #. is or becomes an insolvent under administration within the meaning of the Corporations Act 2001 of the Commonwealth, or
-   #. resigns office by notice in writing given to the secretary, or
+   #. resigns office by notice in writing given to the Secretary, or
    #. is removed from office under clause 19, or
    #. becomes a mentally incapacitated person, or
    #. is absent without the consent of the Committee from 3 consecutive meetings of the Committee, or